Tours and Trails

 Home hosted dinners

 A great way to enjoy home cooked meals with local people so that your guests can experience Welsh food with Welsh families and learn about life in Wales.
-Home hosted dinners run by Donna Goodman, a Blue Badge Guide, are currently available in North Wales for groups of six or more.
-Email Donna for more information.
+Home hosted dinners run by Neil, a Blue Badge Guide, are currently available in the Caernarfon area in North Wales for groups of up to eight (if you have a larger group it can be split out locally).
+If you have a specific destination in mind it might be feasible.
+Email Neil for more information.

 Michelin starred restaurants